 CasDMX can be conﬁgured having diﬀerent types of outputs, such as 4 channel RGBW (color picker), 4 individual channels, and 8 individual channels.
 DMX addresses start at slot or address 1, and are sequential.
 These conﬁgurations can be made by the end-user from Casambi App using Pro-ﬁles.
 As default, casDMX is delivered with RGBW conﬁguration.

 casDMX should not be placed in a metal enclosure, such as metal junction boxes.
 Metal will attenuate radio signals which are crucial to the operation of the product.
 If the product will have to install into a junction box, make sure to use a plastic junction box.

-casDMX is a UL Listed Open-Type device which means that it will have to be used together with a Class 2 power supply with a maximum output power of 100 VA.
+casDMX is an ETL Listed Open-Type device which means that it will have to be used together with a Class 2 power supply with a maximum output power of 100 VA.
 The product can be installed outside of the junction box.
 Make sure to comply with National Electric Code in installation and when selecting installation wires.